Continuous time crystals as a PT symmetric state and the emergence of critical exceptional points: A. Comparison between non-Hermitian PT transitions and Lindbladian phase transitions

 \section{A. Comparison between non-Hermitian PT transitions and Lindbladian $\mathcal{PT}$ phase transitions}

-{A.\arabic{figure} } {A.\arabic{table} } In this section, we discuss the similarities and differences between non-Hermitian PT transitions and L-$\mathcal{PT}$ phase transitions (Table A.1).
-First, we focus on the non-Hermitian case.
+{A.\arabic{figure} } {A.\arabic{table} } In this section, we discuss the similarities and differences between PT transitions in non-Hermitian systems and L-$\mathcal{PT}$ phase transitions (Table A.1).
 A Hamiltonian $H$, in the Shr$\rm{\ddot{o}}$dinger-type equation $i\partial_t \phi=H\phi$, is said to be PT-symmetric if $H$ commutes with the combined parity and time-reversal operator,

-In this case, if $\phi \propto PT\phi$ for all the eigenvectors, the PT symmetry is said to be unbroken.
-Otherwise, the $\mathcal{PT}$ symmetry is said to be broken.
+If $\phi_i \propto PT\phi_i$ for all the eigenvectors $\phi_i$, the PT symmetry is said to be unbroken.
+Otherwise, the PT symmetry is said to be broken.